PrivateDonut/NoteFortress/README.md

 ## ✨ Features

 - **🔐 End-to-End Encryption**: Notes are encrypted in your browser using AES-256-GCM before being sent to the server
-- **⏰ Time-Based Destruction**: Notes automatically expire and are deleted after a specified time (5 minutes to 1 week)
+- **⏰ Time-Based Destruction**: Notes automatically expire and are deleted after a specified time (5 minutes to 24 hours)
 - **👁️ View-Based Destruction**: Set notes to self-destruct after a specific number of views (1-50)
 - **🔒 Password Protection**: Optional password protection with bcrypt hashing for additional security
 - **💻 Code Syntax Highlighting**: Automatic detection and highlighting for 15+ programming languages using Highlight.js